 Unless you have the most glorious abs, shorter statement sweaters are best for high waisted pants and skirts.
 They work best with flared or boyfriend jeans as well as a-line skirts.
 Even if you are not tucking in the sweater, the skirt should have a similar weight as the sweater, which makes leather, denim, and tweed great options.

-Photography by Jennifer Hahn
+Photos by Jennifer Hahn